-I’m not sure why I’ve put off writing this post for so long - I have new projects to show after all!
-Maybe it’s because of my semi-comatose state, caused by all the left-over sweets from the holidays, or maybe it’s because of the current weather (Ice rain.
+I’m not sure why I’ve put off writing this post for so long.
+Maybe it’s because of my semi-comatose state caused by all the left-over sweets from the holidays, or maybe it’s because of the current weather (Ice rain.
 Blergh.)
-Anyway, here are the goodies that kept me busy in December:
+Anyway, here are the projects that kept me busy in December:

 The first is an improvisation of Sarah Hattons’ Unisex Scarf.
 I had the best intentions to knit the Mister the full length scarf, but I came to my senses a few days before Christmas, there just wasn't enough time left.
 So I doubled the Patons Classic Wool, increased the needle size to US9, and the minute the scarf was long enough to wrap comfortably around the neck, I worked 7 buttonholes and cast off.
 And true to my usual harebrained knitting, I failed to count the buttons I had until after I'd cast off!
 Thankfully I found 7 usable metal buttons from a jacket I was about to discard and I think they work quite well!